Overview of Payment Processing Trends and Top Solutions for Business

 Online, in-store, or on-the-go payments are now possible thanks to mobile phones, and users appreciate this opportunity highly.
 The broader acceptance of mobile wallets, mobile in-app purchases, and peer-to-peer payments are just some of the factors that dictate the necessity to adopt a mobile-first strategy.
 Only in this way, businesses will be able to satisfy the expectations of a modern consumer fully.

 7 Turnkey Payment Processing Solutions with Their Pros and Cons

 When someone mentions a payment processing platform, many have PayPal come to mind.
-No wonder: with active accounts, of which are merchant accounts, this provider does lead the pack.
+No wonder: with 286 million active accounts, 22 million of which are merchant accounts, this provider does lead the pack.
 Even though your customers don’t need a PayPal account to purchase something from you, there are good odds they still have one.
 We might talk a lot about how great PayPal is, but for the sake of your time, let’s narrow it down to its benefits and flaws:

 - Payment processing is fast and secure

 - Easy to set up and easy to use

 - Integration with numerous platforms and websites along with good development tools

 - Presence in more than 200 countries and multi-currency support